 Hermina Jakupovic (Sami Gabbouj)

 Juho Ikonen (Anna-Sofia Lyyra)

 The University of Eastern Finland consists of four faculties.
-Faculty Counsels are the highest decision-making organs of the faculties.
+Faculty Councils are the highest decision-making organs of the faculties.
 They make proposals for persons taken as professors, determine the professors’ tasks, decide on the faculty’s budget and curriculum.

-Faculty Counsels hallopeds
+Faculty Councils hallopeds

 Faculty of Health Sciences

 Faculty of Social Sciences and Business Studies